 Meanwhile, Texas A&M…

 It wasn't like Uncle Charlie and Tiny weren't preparing their team for the upcoming January 2 game.
 After all, there had been a curfew, and there had been two workouts.
-But while the Colonels were taking things somewhat seriously, there was a totally different attitude in the other camp, the camp, literally, that Texas A&M was occupying on the campus of the University of Dallas.
+But while the Colonels were taking things somewhat seriously, there was a totally different attitude at Texas A&M. The Aggies were looking for respect.
+It was an almost identical desire that Chief Myers and Centre were seeking when it was felt that the national recognition gained by beating one of the "Big 3" could create for their college.

 The University of Dallas?
 What and where was that?
-While the name would seem to have designated some big, municipal institution, the University only dated back to 1910 when the Vincentian Fathers had appropriated that name for what they had formerly called Holy Trinity College, which they had founded a few years earlier.
+While the name would seem to have designated some big, municipal institution, the University only dated back to 1911 when the Vincentian Fathers had appropriated that name for what they had formerly called Holy Trinity College and Academy which they had founded in 1907.

 The University of Dallas where the Texas A&M Aggies "camped" in preparation for the game with Centre

 Aggie coach, D.X.
-Bible, had brought his team to the rather isolated campus so that they could concentrate on football.
-They had been holed up in dormitories for several days while the Colonels were traveling.
+Bible, had brought his team to the rather isolated campus, vacated for Christmas vacation, so that they could concentrate on football.
+They had been holed up in the dormitory nearly 200 miles from College Station for several days while the Colonels were traveling.
 Their day began after breakfast with a 2-hour skull session, and then exercise.
 After lunch and a period of rest, there was a 2-hour, full scrimmage session devoted to defense.
 Coach Bible had a good idea of what Centre's offensive schemes were like from talking to coaches around the country who had met Uncle Charlie's team on the gridiron.

 Certainly, that was true.
 It was almost that Uncle Charlie was coaching against himself!
 He was so well respected and fondly remembered that it was imperative that A&M make the ultimate effort- to honor him!